-Figure 10 shows that both Fort Bend and Harris counties have larger proportions of residents under 5 years old compared to the U.S. A little over 7% of Fort Bend County's population is under 5 while Harris County has 7.7% of its population under 5.
+Figure 10 shows that Fort Bend, Harris, and Wharton counties have larger proportions of residents under 5 years old compared to the U.S. (6.1%).
+A little over 7% of Fort Bend County's population is under 5 while Wharton County has 6.9% of its population under 5.
+Harris County has 7.7% of its population under 5, which is greater than the state of Texas (7.2%).